 If the battery goes dead while the theftdeterrent system is armed, the horn will activate and the hazard warning lights will flash when the battery is charged or replaced.

 ▼How to Arm the System

-1. Remove the key from the ignition switch.
+- 1. Close the windows and the moonroof securely. - 2.
+Remove the key from the ignition switch.